geyang/params-proto/README.md

     from lp_analysis import instr

     with Sweep(Args, LfGR) as sweep:
 	    # override the default
         Args.pi_lr = 3e-3
         Args.clip_inputs = True # this was a flag

         # override the second config object
         LfGR.visualization_interval = 40

 	    # product between the zipped and the seed
         with sweep.product:

 	        # similar to python zip, unpacks a list of values.
             with sweep.zip:
                 Args.env_name = ['FetchReach-v1', 'FetchPush-v1', 'FetchPickAndPlace-v1', 'FetchSlide-v1']
                 Args.n_epochs = [4, 12, 12, 20]
                 Args.n_workers = [5, 150, 200, 500]

 	        # the seed is sweeped at last
             Args.seed = [100, 200, 300, 400, 500, 600]

+    # You can save the sweep into a `jsonl` file
+    sweep.save('sweep.jsonl')

     for i, deps in sweep.items():
         thunk = instr(main, deps, _job_postfix=f"{Args.env_name}")